FAQ

 There is no need to wait for the “right” season to put in your lawn.
 You can install a sod lawn anytime during the year when the ground can be tilled…in other words, when the ground is not frozen.
 Luckily for us, sod can be installed year-round in New Mexico, as there are only a few times during winter when it’s cold enough that the ground may freeze here.

 A great deal of sod is installed during its dormant stage.
-The single most important step in guaranteeing its survival is to make sure it gets watered upon installing.
+The single most important step in guaranteeing its survival is to make sure it gets watered upon installation.
 Never let newly installed sod dry out, especially in the winter.
 A dry freeze is very damaging.
 Moisture protects in cold temperatures.

 Can Sod Withstand Heavy Use?